 Hike Around Moraine Lake

-I’d say 90% of the people that head to Moraine Lake stay for an hour or so, take photos, and leave.
+I’d say 90% of the people who head to Moraine Lake stay for an hour or so, take photos, and leave.
 But there is so much more to do at Moraine Lake than this.
 If you want an easy activity you can rent a canoe, but the more adventurous should consider a few of the hikes around Moraine Lake.

+The easiest one is the Consolation Lakes.
+This follows the path up the Lake Moraine Rockpile and into the valley.
+This hike is only 6km roundtrip and has a 60m elevation gain.
 However, the classic hike is Sentinel Pass, a 12 km moderate hike (732m elevation) that guarantees tremendous views (pictured above).
 The Tower of Babel scramble and Eiffel Peak hike are much harder and should be reserved for experienced hikers, but they provide epic views over Moraine Lake.

 Drive the Icefields Parkway

+The Icefields Parkway, or Highway 93 North, is one of the most beautiful road trips in the world.
+It connects Lake Louise with Jasper in Jasper National Park.
 The drive itself is stunning, but there are so many pull-offs along the way.
-Bow Lake, Peyto Lake, Herbert Lake, Hector Lake, Sunwapta Falls, and Athabasca Glacier are just to name a few (but here are all of the amazing stops).
+Bow Lake, Peyto Lake, Herbert Lake, Hector Lake, Sunwapta Falls, Mistaya Canyon, Athabasca Falls, and Athabasca Glacier are just to name a few.

 Athabasca Glacier Tour

 The glacier experience is on the border of Banff and Jasper, and is best done when driving between Banff and Jasper on the Icefields Parkway.
-Once here you take these massive vehicles with wheels taller than a person onto the center of the Athabasca Glacier.
+Once here, you can take massive “Ice Explorer” vehicles with wheels taller than a person onto Athabasca Glacier.
+However, if you want to earn your lunch, there are also ice walk experiences you can book that will allow you to walk on the glacier!
+Everything you need to know is noted here!

 Athabasca Glacier Tours To Book

-- Athabasca Glacier Snow Trip from Banff
+- Athabasca Glacier Snow Trip: Leave from Banff

 Climb Mount Athabasca